21 Re-expressing values

 boxplot(a, horizontal = TRUE)

 The batch is strongly skewed to the right.
-Let’s first try a square-root transformation (p=1/2)
+In an attempt to symmetrize the distribution, we’ll first try a square-root transformation (a power of 1/2)

 That’s a little too much over-correction; we don’t want to substitute a right skew for a left skew.
-Let’s try a power in between (i.e. p=1/4):
+A power between 0 and 1/2 (i.e. 1/4) is explored next.

 Another family of transformations is the Box-Cox transformation.
 The values are re-expressed using a modified version of the Tukey transformation: